-

 It is possible to create an account and be designated a "supporter" without being a member proper.
 To become a member, one must pay the membership dues via this site.
 So, if you believe you have signed up but cannot access the members-only content, this may be the issue.

-To renew your account rather than create a new account, please follow the link contained in the email renewal reminder or expiry notice.
+To renew your account rather than create a new account, you can either follow the link in any reminder email or simply add your name, email, etc. into the Join page; payment will be applied to your existing account.

 Members of the Gesellschaft für Englische Romantik and the Japan Association of English Romanticism are invited to contact NASSR in order to secure complimentary membership.